 Kombucha SCOBY with starter fluid

-Step 1: In a large pot or water boiler, boil 2 litres or about 0.50 gallons of filtered water and remove from heat.
-Place water in the 4 litre brewing jar.
+Step 1: In a large pot, boil 2 litres or about 0.50 gallons of filtered water and remove from heat.

-Step 2: Add 1 pack of pre-measured Organic Tea (16g) into the disposabe tea bag and place into jar.
+Step 2: Add 1 pack of pre-measured Yunnan Gold black tea (16g) into the disposable tea bag and place into the boiled water.
 You can secure the tea bag with a toothpick or fold it over so tea does not fall out.
 Steep tea for 8-10 minutes and discard when done.

-Step 3: Add 1 pack of pre-measured bage of organic sugar (250g) into the jar and stir until dissolved.
-You now have sweet tea!
+Step 3: Add 1 pack of pre-measured organic sugar (250g) into the tea and stir until dissolved.

-Step 4: Fill your brew jar with just under 2 litres or .25 gallons cold, filtered water, leaving approximately 3 inches of space from the neck of the jar.
+Step 4: Add 1.5 litres or 0.4 gallons of cold filtered water to pot leaving approximately 3 inches of space from the neck of the jar.
 Allow the sweet tea to cool to room temperature.

-Step 5: Let your brew cool to approximately 23 degrees Celsius or 74 degrees Fahrenheit by checking the temperature strip on the side of the brew jar.
-You don’t want to burn your mother SCOBY, she’s quite sensitive!
+Step 7: Let your brew cool to approximately 23 degrees Celsius or 74 degrees Fahrenheit by checking the temperature strip you just placed on the side of the brew jar.

-Step 6: Open your SCOBY pack and empty the entire contents into the brew jar.
-This will include the starter fluid (raw kombucha).
-Your SCOBY is healthy if it floats or sinks.
+Step 8: Open your SCOBY pack and empty the entire contents into the brew jar.
+This will include the starter fluid (raw kombucha) which helps to get the fermentation process kick started.

-Step 8: Use the cotton cloth to cover the mouth of the Brew Jar and secure it with the rubber band.
+Step 10: Use the cotton cloth to cover the mouth of the brew jar and secure it with the rubber band.
 This is to ensure that dust particles and insects do not contaminate the brew.

-Step 9: Place your jar of kombucha in a warm dry place (room temperature) that is out of direct sunlight and also has lots of airflow.
+Step 11: Place your jar of kombucha in a warm dry place (room temperature) that is out of direct sunlight.
 Do not move it for 6 days.
-The brewing process varies based on the temperature of your room.
-The warmer it is, the faster your SCOBY will work on brewing kombucha; while the colder it is, the slower it will be.
+The fermentation process varies based on the temperature of your room.
+The warmer it is the faster it will ferment, the colder it is, the slower it will be.

-Step 11: Once you are satisfied with the flavour, you are ready to bottle your brew!
-After thoroughly cleaning your hands, remove your SCOBY and place into a glass container with 1 cup of raw kombucha (to be used for your next brew).
-Cover the container with your cotton cloth and secure with a rubber band.
+Step 13: Once you are satisfied with the flavour, you are ready to bottle your brew!
+After thoroughly cleaning your hands, remove your SCOBY and place into a glass container with 1 cup of raw kombucha (to be used for your next brew) and store for next time.